Steve Jackson's Appearances

 February 22-24, 2019

 I plan to visit the railroad museum and play Car Wars.
 Not at the same time.
+There will also be a brand-new game making its debut.
 More info soon.

 March 7-11, 2019

 Lake Geneva, WI

 I have never made it to Gary Con.
 After this March, that omission will be corrected.
 I also expect to have advance copies of TFT to show off.

 Our own convention in Austin!
 This will be a small event, maybe as small as 200 people, so save the dates and stay tuned.
 We'll do Ogre, Car Wars, Fantasy Trip, Munchkin of course, and no doubt other things.

 May 31-June 2, 2019

 One of the few cons that I still go to just for the fun of it.
 Though OF COURSE I will be running some games and playing some others.
 If you are interested, register now, because they sell out long in advance of the date.
 EDIT: Whoops, too late, they are sold out now.

 June 12-15, 2019